-TARA Projects was founded in 1973 by an ex-Indian Army officer & professor called Shyam Sharma to help poorly-organised artisans in Delhi.
+TARA Projects was founded in 1973 by an ex-Indian Army officer and professor called Shyam Sharma to help poorly-organised artisans in Delhi.

 Professor Shyam Sharma showed his commitment to

-“Trade Alternative Reform Action” by travelling from village to village around Delhi and providing loan funds & skills training to a few small marginalised communities in the un-organized, home-based sector.
+“Trade Alternative Reform Action” by travelling from village to village around Delhi and providing loan funds and skills training to a few small marginalised communities in the un-organized, home-based sector.

 Encouraged by its initial success, the project gradually extended its socio/economic and trade reform activities.